TanjilaBagawan7/kubernetes_latest/README.md

     EOF
     ~~~

-12. Execute below query for system configuration to take effect
+8. Execute below query for system configuration to take effect

     `   sudo sysctl --system`

-##  Installing Pre-requisites Software’s and Configurations
+##  Installing a container runtime environment

 Follow the below steps to configure your Master and Worker node instances.
 All the below steps need to be executed for all the Master and Worker node instances.